 - Reaching the next page, you can check the results.
 If all trackers were mounted on 1 object, you only need to check the results of a few trackers.
 Click 'Show results'.
 In the results on the top left you will see 2 grey spheres.
 The rounder the sphere on the right side, the better the results of the MFM (see picture below).

 Next, the 'normal distribution curve' or 'Gaussian distribution curve' on the top right of the window shows the residuals of the corrected magnetic field vector of the file or measurement with respect to the new magnetic field model.
 When measurements are visible outside Gaussian distribution, the data set used for the MFM had errors, which may result in a magnetic field model of lesser quality (see picture below).

 - If this is ok for a few trackers, click 'write results to MT's'.
 You will see 'successful' appear with each tracker.
 You can close the MFM software now.

-- After performing a successful MFM, disconnect the Awinda and Open MVN Studio.
+- After performing a successful MFM, disconnect the Awinda and open MVN Animate/Analyze.
 Go to Options > Preferences > Interface > User Interface and click 'Discard estimated tracker data'.
 This will reset the estimated sensor biases on your computer, and your system will restart building new sensor biases again with the new magnetometer calibration in place.
-Make sure to restart MVN Studio after removing the tracker data.
+Make sure to restart MVN after removing the tracker data.

 These are results of an incorrect MFM (big residuals in red on both sides of the Gausian curves.
 Magnetic environment during MFM procedure might not be homogeneous):